William Montagu Douglas Scott, 6th Duke of Buccleuch: Personal life

-On Tuesday 22 November 1859, he married Lady Louisa Jane Hamilton in London, England.
+On 22 November 1859, he married Lady Louisa Jane Hamilton in London, England.
 Lady Louisa was the third daughter of Sir James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell (daughter of Sir John Russell, 6th Duke of Bedford).
 As heir apparent to his father's title, William was already "Earl of Dalkeith" by courtesy, and thus his new bride was immediately styled "Countess of Dalkeith".
-They had six sons and two daughters:
+They had eight children: